ahmed-hadaka/AskMe/README.md

 - You send question.
 I see it
 - I answer the question or remove it, you see this update
 ### Login/Sign up/Sign Out
-- Any system allow a user to sign up (name, email, password, username, password)
+- Any system allow a user to sign up (username, email, password)
 - Also: As a user do you allow anonymous questions?
 ### User operations
 - Print questions: From you, To you, Feed Questions